gschenck/sumatrapdf/README.md

 (This paper is freely available online:
 [`http://www.stroustrup.com/std96.pdf`](http://www.stroustrup.com/std96.pdf),
-therefore I assume Dr. Stroustrup would not object to my distributing it ...;-)
+therefore I assume Dr. Stroustrup would not object and sue me for distributing it here ... ;-)

 By opening the PDF file in *SumatraPDF* you can verify that there are no bookmarks available.